 Regulations of the State Board of Education prescribe that the content and custody of limited access records may be maintained on students.

-The purpose of Florida Statute 1002.22 is to protect the rights of students and their parents with respect to student records and reports as created, maintained, and used by public educational institutions in the state.
+The purpose of Florida Statute 1002.22 is to protect the rights of students and their parents with respect to student records and reports as created, maintained, and used by state educational institutions.